microsoft/assistant-pf-demo/README.md

 Should be able to chat with the assistant in the chat UI and see the traces in the other tab.

+### Sequence Diagram
+Here is an example of a sequence diagram that illustrates the flow of an assistant interaction with the Sales Data Insights tool.
+The flow starts with the frontend asking for a line chart of sales data.
+The Promptflow service then calls the assistant to get the sales data.
+The assistant then calls the Sales Data Insights tool to get the sales data.
+The Sales Data Insights tool then calls a SQL database to get the data.
+The data is then passed back to the assistant, which then calls the Code Interpreter tool to generate the line chart.
+The line chart is then passed back to the frontend.
+The flow is illustrated below:
 ```mermaid
 sequenceDiagram
     autonumber